BoTlInYQ/ECS150P1/PREPORT.md

 3. Command Pipeline
 The shell supports command pipelines using the '|' signal.
 The pipeline function detects the pipeline signal.
-Although the initCommand_pipeline function is present, its implementation is not completed.
+We try to separate pipeline command by '|' and check if the right side have another '|' for another separation.

 4. Execution Mechanism
 The program uses ```fork```, ```wait```, and ```execvp``` to execute commands in a child process.